Skip to Main Content

 If you’re shopping for auto insurance after a DUI/DWI conviction, you may need to compare rates from multiple providers.
 Not every insurance company is willing to insure drivers with DUIs, and you may receive considerably higher rates from some carriers.
 Comparison shopping, especially with companies that specialize in high-risk auto insurance, can help to reduce your costs.

-Overall, our research shows that Geico is the cheaper auto insurance company for most drivers, especially young drivers and those with high-risk driving records.
+Overall, our research shows that Geico tends to offer lower auto insurance rates for most drivers, especially young drivers and those with poor driving records.
+In fact, Geico earned a 2025 Bankrate Award for its commitment to providing affordable coverage for higher-risk profiles.
 However, average trends can’t predict every individual quote: while most drivers are more likely to see low rates with Geico, some people might find lower quotes from Farmers.

 Geico vs. Farmers: discounts